Sitecore/Sitecore-Azure-Quickstart-Templates/xp0/README.md

   * Application Insights for diagnostics and monitoring
   * Azure WebApp Hosting plan
   * Preconfigured Web Application, based on the provided WebDeploy package

+## Parameters
+The **deploymentid** and **licenseXml** are filled in by the PowerShell script.

+#### sqlserver.login
+The name of the Azure SQL db account to create.

+#### sqlserver.password
+The password for new Azure SQL db account.

+#### sitecore.admin.password
+The new password for the Sitecore **admin** account.

+#### cm.msdeploy.packageurl
+The blob storage url to a Sitecore XP Content Management Web Deploy package.

+#### cd.msdeploy.packageurl
+The blob storage url to a Sitecore XP Content Deliver Web Deploy package.

+#### prc.msdeploy.packageurl
+The blob storage url to a Sitecore XP Processing Web Deploy package.

+#### rep.msdeploy.packageurl
+The blob storage url to a Sitecore XP Reporting Web Deploy package.

+#### rep.authentication.apikey
+A unique value (e.g. a GUID) that will be used as authentication when communicating to the Reporting Web App.

+#### analytics.mongodb.connectionstring
+A mongoDB connection string for the analytics database.

+#### tracking.live.mongodb.connectionstring
+A mongoDB connection string for the live database.

+#### tracking.history.mongodb.connectionstring
+A mongoDB connection string for the history database.

+#### tracking.contact.mongodb.connectionstring
+A mongoDB connection string for the contact database.